Elements do not change when they receive input.

 Elements can change on input if you inform the user of the change before they have the chance to input their data or make their selection.
 For example, you may have seen websites with options in the header to choose a text size.
 Once you click on the size you want, the website changes without giving you the chance to confirm your choice.

-Controls like that don’t need to have a submit button, as long as it’s clear from the text before the element what will happen when you input.
+Controls like that don’t need to have a submit button if it’s clear from the text before the element what will happen when you input.